PhysioLabXR/PhysioLabXRDocs/source/index.rst

 ---------------

-If you run into any trouble installing or running PhysioLab\ :sup:`XR`, please refer to the :ref:`troubleshooting page <troubleshotting>` for common issues and solutions.
+If you run into any trouble installing or running PhysioLab\ :sup:`XR`, please refer to the :ref:`troubleshooting page <troubleshooting>` for common issues and solutions.

 Get Started with a Simple Example
 *********************************